brentvervaet/anneliesannys-portfolio/src/components/ImageModal.README.md

 - **Accessible**: Proper ARIA labels and keyboard support
 - **Click Outside to Close**: Click on overlay to close modal
 - **Navigation Buttons**: Previous/Next buttons with disabled states at boundaries
+- **Project Navigation**: Click on category text to navigate to the project (when projectSlug is provided)

 ## Where It's Used